miroapp/app-examples/prototyping/README.md

 # Prototyping plugin
-With this plugin use can build interactive prototypes like in InVision or Overflow.
+With this plugin user can build interactive prototypes like in InVision or Overflow.
 Very comprehensive example for a lot of SDK capabilities, including experimental features.

 # How feature works